Kin1009/KSharp/README.md

 # K#
 K# is a programming language syntacically similar to V# or C# or C++ or python or etc, but with some additions
-WARNING: .ks interferes with KerboScript, so either choose K# or Kerbo if you installed it

 # Version symbols
 - f: Failed version
 - a, b, c and d: Subversions, usually added in the same day